 - This state-sponsored program is designed to reduce the number of single occupancy vehicles on the road, in an effort to cut air pollution, traffic, and wear on the roads.

 - EWU and WSU faculty and staff who register as CTR participants may receive a reduction in their parking pass.
-On the Riverpoint Campus, the CTR program includes a guaranteed ride home in the case of emergencies.
+On the WSU Spokane campus, the CTR program includes a guaranteed ride home in the case of emergencies.

 - The CTR committee tries to reward the great participants of the CTR program by holding a monthly drawing.
 We enter countywide events to give you an opportunity for prizes like DVD players and hotel stays.